-• Doubles the number of dice of protection granted by your shield against ranged attacks, and also against melee attacks on any turn where you wait (press '5' / 'z').
+- Doubles the number of dice of protection granted by your shield on any turn where you wait (press '5' / 'z'). - This is not displayed on the side of the screen, but does happen.

 Parry

 - Doubles the evasion bonus granted by your weapon. - This bonus does not apply to a weapon wielded in your off-hand.